 Continue reading the article to learn more about this fantastic custom. 👇

 What is cicchetti meaning?
-Discovering local food & wine
+Discover local food & wine!

 If I still haven’t convinced you to try this fantastic experience, let me tell you what you can eat and drink in these osterias and you will certainly look forward to your Bacari tours!
 The dishes and wines on offer are all from the rich Venetian culinary tradition, which I will now tell you about.

 As mentioned before, in these taverns you eat the so-called Venetian cicchetti food, typical appetizers that can be meat or fish, and drink local wine.
 In each bacaro, you have the chance to try something different so you can fully discover the local food and wine tradition.

 As far as Venetian cicchetti recipes are concerned, the traditional ones you absolutely must try are:

 - Sardines in saor